arpadpall21/authentication/README.md

 ## Description
   - This is a Node.js server where user & password session based authentication is implemented
-  - The connected storage is a simple json file for the sake of development simplicity (DON'T use it in prod!
-It lack DB features like performace, ACID compliance, etc...)
+  - The connected storage is a simple json file for the sake of development simplicity (DO NOT use it in prod!
+It lacks database features such as performance, ACID compliance, etc...)
-    - Different storages can be connected by implementing the `AbstractStorage` class
+    - Different storages types can be connected by implementing the `AbstractStorage` class
-  - Once the usesr registerd and logged in its session id is stored in a cookie on client side
+  - Once the user is registered and logged in, their session id is stored in a cookie on the client side
-  - Additionally we can CSRF protect endpoints as well (description in the Usage session)
+  - Optionally we can also protect endpoints against CSRF attacks as well

 ## Requirements
  - Node.js v22.9+